-I have controversial feelings about creating a formula using the traditional top, middle and base note approach.
+I have conflicting feelings about creating a formula using the traditional top, middle, and base note approach.
 Those classifications are based on how quickly a scent evaporates.
-To be honest, it seems overly complicated and confusing to me.
-For the life of me, I cannot remember how it works or what oil is what.
+I've made perfume using that method before, but to be honest, it seems overly complicated and confusing to me.
+And for the life of me, I cannot remember how it works or the significance of each oil.

 Add the blending factors together for a total of 11.

 Then you take the percentage of that total (11) for each oil.
 For lime, it would be 3 divided by 11 (27%).
-Then multiply that percentage by the total number of drops you need in your recipe (10).
-So 27% times 10 equals 2.7.
+Then multiply that percentage by the total number of drops you need in your recipe (10): 27% times 10 equals 2.7.
 So lime gets 3 drops.

 You'll quickly get the hang of it after you calculate a few formulas.